espocrm/documentation/docs/development/di.md

 * by loader classes in `Espo\Core\Loaders` namespace (can be customized in `Espo\Custom\Core\Loaders`);
 * in metadata (app > containerServices).

-Note: The best practice is not to require *container* in your classes, and never use it directly.
-A specific service can be required in a constructor or wuth Aware interface.
+Note: The best practice is not to require the *container* in your classes, and never use it directly.
+A specific service can be required in a constructor or with Aware interface.

 Console command that prints all available container services with their implementing classes: